Cambridge University Conservative Association: Lobbying CUSU and remembrance

 In 2017, a member of CUCA stood for election to the presidency of CUSU: his membership of CUCA featured heavily in the election reporting.
 In 2018, another member of CUCA stood for election to the same post.
 His membership of CUCA also featured heavily in the election reporting.
 Both individuals insisted throughout their campaigns that membership of CUCA was incidental to the post for which they stood.

 In October 2018, members of CUCA took a motion to CUSU Council proposing that CUSU do more to recognise the war dead.
 The motion was rejected.
 This decision by CUSU Council resulted in a significant press fallout.
 The then chairman of CUCA, Timur Coskun, appeared on several national news outlets to discuss the issue of remembrance.

 Committee make-up

-Following recent reforms, CUCA is run by an executive of nine members: the Chairman, Vice-Chairman, Junior Treasurer, Campaigns Officer, Communications and Publicity Officer, Speakers Officer, Speakers Officer-Elect, Librarian (previously known as Secretary) and Social Events Officer.
+Following recent reforms, CUCA is run by an executive of nine members: the Chairman, Vice-Chairman, Junior Treasurer, Campaigns Officer, Communications and Publicity Officer, Speakers Officer, Speakers Officer-Elect, Secretary, and Social Events Officer.
 Following constitutional changes passed in Lent 2009, the Vice-Chairman automatically becomes Chairman in the term following their Vice-Chairmanship.

-CUCA members may also join the committee by applying to become co-opted members, whereby they sit on the committee without an official remit.
+CUCA members may also join the committee by applying to become appointed members, whereby they sit on the committee with a non-executive remit.
+Constitutional reforms passed in the Easter 2023 Termly General Meeting introduced an additional two appointed posts, Alumni Officers, which are also non-executive.